microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/04-Add-An-Agent-Flow-For-Approving-Warranty-Claims.md

 1. Finish drafting the additional instructions by pasting in the following after the tool selection:

     ```tool.
 Pass all the required info and return the approval outcome for the warranty claim and approval message to the user to finish the process.
-Inform the user that an approval process has been started and an answer should be given shortly while you are waiting for the approval to process.```.
+Inform the user that an approval process has been started and an answer should be given shortly while you are waiting for the approval to process.```

     Select the **Save** button in the instructions section when done.